dariodjuric/pathfinder/README.md

 - `map` module and the accompanying unit tests.
 This module contains functions related to loading the map and reading map nodes.
 - `navigation` module and the accompanying unit tests.
 This module contains functions related to navigating the map.
 - `acceptance_test.ts` contains acceptance tests for the project.
+- `test_maps` contains test maps for the acceptance tests.
 - `.github` directory contains a GitHub workflow that runs tests on every push.